-Join Keith McCormick for an in-depth discussion in this video What you should know, part of Machine Learning: Advanced Decision Trees.
+Join Keith McCormick for an in-depth discussion in this video What you should know, part of Machine Learning & AI: Advanced Decision Trees.

 - [Narrator] This class is perfect for anyone with an interest in data science that wants to understand how decision trees work.
 First, I urge you to check out the first decision trees course right here in the video library.
 It assumes relatively little about the subject but will completely prepare you for this course.
 Perhaps you have a particular interest in the QUEST or C5 algorithms which we're covering in this course, so you're tempted to start with this class.
 Even if that's true, I would watch at least the first chapter of the previous course.